creamakerspace/website/content/join.md

 {% message(header="What to expect") %}
-We just launched!
+We are a brand new makerspace, so our community is still in the early stages of growing.
 <br><br>
-Once we get into a cadence of things, we'll run an Open House every Tuesday night from 6-9pm, open to the public for free with no membership or day pass required.
+Simply stop by during our <a href="/faq#what-days-are-you-open">Open Hours</a> for a 10 minute tour of the space with no pressure to sign up or purchase anything.
+We'll walk you through the space, show you the equipment, and answer any questions.
 <br><br>
-But as a brand new makerspace, we are still working to grow that initial community.
-For now, our focus is giving tours and training people on equipment.
-Simply stop by during our <a href="/faq#what-days-are-you-open">Open Hours</a> for a brief tour.
+If you have a project you want to start working on, we'll get you to sign our <a href="/policies">waiver and rules</a>, collect payment, and you can start working on your project in the space.
+If you want to use equipment that requires training (e.g. saws and CNC equipment), we are still usually able to accomodate drop-in on-demand training.
 {% end %}